 For all their flaws, Ayano and Nagisa make for two damn fine protagonists in every regard.

 Their designs are polar opposites.
 Ayano is pint-sized and cute-looking.
 A very typical high school girl, but who reveals a ferocious side of herself when her badminton matches get intense.
 Nagisa towers over Ayano by comparison.
-She is a tall, tomboyish character with a muscular build; she looks like she could cross-over into combat sports and take on anyone who’d oppose her.
-Not only are these designs cool-looking and appealing, each for their own reasons, the show also explores how these girls’ builds play towards their strengths in badminton.
+She is a tall, tomboyish character with a muscular build.
+She looks like she could cross-over into combat sports and take on anyone who’d oppose her.
+Not only are these designs cool-looking and appealing—each for their own reasons—Hanebado also explores how these girls’ builds play towards their strengths in badminton.
 Clever stuff.

 Their rivalry has an interesting premise to it.
 They faced off in a match during middle school that left both girls depressed and wondering why they are even still doing badminton.
-Cut to high school and Ayano has dropped out of sports entirely, while Nagisa has become the badminton club’s tyrannical captain and is scaring off old and new members alike with her ruthless training regime.
+Cut to high school and Ayano has dropped out of sports entirely.
+Nagisa, meanwhile, has become the badminton club’s tyrannical captain and is scaring off old and new members alike with her ruthless training regime.
 Ayano is soon dragged into the club by the combined efforts of its coach and her best friend, reigniting an animosity between the two that escalates as the series continues.